tempus-app/tempus/README.md

 ## 🔧 Backend

-Information about the tempus backend,its functionalites, architecutre, and how to contribute can be found [here](/docs/backend/).
+Information about the tempus backend,its functionalities, architecutre, and how to contribute can be found [here](/docs/backend/).

 ## 🖌️ Frontend

-Information about the tempus client,its functionalites, how to contribute, can be found [here](/docs/frontend/).
+Information about the tempus client,its functionalities, how to contribute, can be found [here](/docs/frontend/).

 ## ✨ Misc

-Misc information about the tempus repo, and contribution cancan be found [here](/docs/misc/).
+Misc information about the tempus repo, and contribution can be found [here](/docs/misc/).

 # 🧰 Installation + Running